 - Reduces shrinkage stresses in the weld and heat affected zone (HAZ).
 This is especially important in joints that are highly restrained.
 When a weld bead cools it shrinks and wants to pull the base material towards it.
 If the joint is restrained it creates a lot of stress because the weld is trying to pull the base material.
 By preheating the HAZ and the weld cool at similar quenching rates thus reducing the stresses created by shrinkage.

 Not sure if preheat is necessary?
-Here are some things that you should look for, and if present, consult with your welding engineer, production manager, or whoever is in charge of welding operations.
+Here are some things that you should look for, and if present, consult with your steel supplier, your welding engineer, production manager, or whoever is in charge of welding operations.

 - The base material is over 1” thick